brainbot-com/es-nozzle/doc/command.rst

 	fsworker
 	esconnect

-Instead of calling nozzle with the `all` argument we could have also called it with `extract manage fsworker esconnect` arguments.
+Instead of calling es-nozzle with the `all` argument we could have also called it with `extract manage fsworker esconnect` arguments.

 `type=manage`